Skip to main content

 Organizations possess diverse tools and solutions for integrating security into their Software Development Lifecycle (SDLC).
 Due to the varying structures, processes, toolsets, and overall maturity levels of different SDLCs, there is no universally applicable blueprint for implementing DevSecOps.

 DevSecOps phases extend modern DevOps methodologies by integrating security processes and automation into the development pipeline.
 This allows development teams to maintain the momentum of rapid and continuous delivery while enhancing the security of software assets.
-The DevSecOps model pipeline adheres to the well-known DevOps “infinity loop” structure, incorporating additional steps to protect code security before, during, and after its deployment to production.
+The DevSecOps model pipeline adheres to the well-known DevOps “infinity loop” structure, incorporating additional devsecops steps to protect code security before, during, and after its deployment to production.

 What is DevSecOps?